 Delve into the characters and settings made famous by Charlotte Brontë and Robert Barnard.
 A pilgrimage to West Yorkshire begins with a visit to Haworth and its surrounding countryside, which captivated the imagination of Charlotte Brontë.
 Visit the Parsonage and enjoy an exclusive meeting with Ann Dinsdale, Collections Manager for the Brontë Parsonage Museum to learn more about the settings of the Brontë novels.
 Follow the steps of contemporary mystery writer Robert Barnard’s Charlie Pearce as he searches for clues in modern Haworth, and Superintendent Perry Trethowan, who looks into a Brontë manuscript that is a motive for murder!
 Enjoy a traditional pub lunch at Old Silent Inn, the setting for Martha Grimes’ murder mystery, and end the day taking the steam train from Oxenhope to Keighley on the Worth Valley railway, setting for The Railway Children.
 This evening, special guest speaker Dr. John Curran offers a presentation on Agatha Christie – The Beginning of a Life of Crime.
 (B, L, D)

 October 23 — Castle Howard and York

 Visit Castle Howard, one of Britain’s finest stately homes, the 18th-century home of the Howard family and setting for the recent adaptation of P.D.
 James’ Death Comes to Pemberley.
 On a walking tour explore the ‘snickleways’ of the historic city of York, which has provided settings for countless mystery writers, including Cassandra Clark.
-This afternoon, meet with an author over tea.
+Meet Cassandra Clark, author of Hangman Blind, over tea this afternoon.
 (B)

 October 24 — North Yorkshire